 At Freedom in Numbers, we’re here to support your business, and take away the stress of the administrative side of business, giving you your freedom back.

-Our bespoke bookkeeping services are tailored to your business, and flex to fit the activity of your business.
+Our bespoke bookkeeping services are tailored to your business, and are flexible to fit the activity of your business.

-We offer a monthly fixed fee service that it tailored to your business and will include all the services you’ll need to get started, including dealing with the HMRC on your behalf!
+We offer a monthly fixed fee service that is tailored to your business and will include all the services you’ll need to get started, including dealing with the HMRC on your behalf!

 We will save you time and money.

-We’re confident that you’ll love our brilliant customer service and have an excellent experience working with us.
+We’re confident that you’ll love our brilliant customer service and have an excellent experience working with us as we carry out our company secretarial service and other accounting support.